Dewathang Gewog

 Dewathang Gewog (Dzongkha: དབེ་བ་ཐང་) is a gewog (village block) of Samdrup Jongkhar District, Bhutan.
-Dewathang literally means "flat area of happiness".
+Dewathang means "flat area of happiness".
 Dewathang is significant due to historical events associated with the area during British rule in India in the late 19th and early 20th centuries.
-The military cantonment was strategically important for theBhutanese army to conduct operation flush out (of Indian Militant Groups such as ULFA, KLO and Bodo) in December 2003.
+The military cantonment was strategically important for theBhutanese army to conduct operation flush out (of Indian Militant Groups such as ULFA, KLO, and Bodo) in December 2003.